NHSDigital/senderid/README.md

 #### NHS NO Reply

 - Requirement for NHSNoReply as the prefix - as RCS is only 2 way, and won't show "Not deleivered".
 It will show delivered, even if an auto reply from the agent comes back saying "This isn't monitored, phone agent on, phone 111, or phone our or 999 etc".
+- Suggestion from some clinicians: "**Auto Reply**: Apologies, but we cannot see your reply.
+If needed, please contact us using your usual method."
 -

 ## Short Org Name